ethereum/EIPs/EIPS/eip-draft-callas.md

 `SUDO` pops 8 parameters from the stack.
 Besides the sender parameter, the parameters shall match `CALL`.

-1. Gas: Integer; Gas allowance for message call
+1. Gas: Integer; Maximum gas allowance for message call, safely using current gas counter if the counter is lower
 2. Sender: Address, truncated to lower 40 bytes; Sets `CALLER` inside the call frame
 3. To: Address, truncated to lower 40 bytes; sets `ADDRESS`
 4. Value: Integer, raises exception amount specified is less than the value in Sender account; transferred with call to recipient balance, sets `CALLVALUE`